MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 	![Settings for secure mode](media/vs-taco-2017-ios-guide/figure-11.png)

+	> [!NOTE]
-	> **Note:** Remember, the security PIN is only valid for 10 minutes.
+	> Remember, the security PIN is only valid for 10 minutes.
 If you do not complete this configuration within the alloted time, you'll have to [generate a new PIN](#securitypin) on the server, and try again.

     If the server is not running in secure mode, set the value in the **Secure mode** field to **False**, and leave the **Security PIN** field blank.